 You could also sub in some unsweetened almond milk or even just plain filtered water.
 I highly encourage you to give coconut water a try, though—you can easily find it in grocery stores and it adds that perfect tropical punch to this recipe.

-Can I use spinach instead of kale?
+Can I use spinach instead of kale in smoothies?